NFL to bolster inclusion policies, probe tanking allegations

 The commissioner added that the league’s record on hiring minority coaches has been “unacceptable.”

+The memo came five days after Flores sued the league and three teams over alleged racist hiring practices for coaches and general managers, saying the league remains “rife with racism” even as it publicly condemns it.

+The NFL’s main avenue for increasing diversity in its leadership ranks is the two-decade-old Rooney Rule, which requires teams to interview minority candidates for jobs including head coach and general manager.
+Despite the rule, there is currently one Black head coach in the league: Pittsburgh’s Mike Tomlin.
+There are no Black team owners, just a handful of Black GMs and relatively few Black coordinators in a league where more than 70% of players are Black or another ethnic minority.

-Goodell said the league will have outside experts involved in the review along with ”current and former players and coaches, advocates and other authorities in this area.
+Goodell said the league will include outside experts in its review along with “current and former players and coaches, advocates and other authorities in this area.
 Our goal is simple: make our efforts and those of the clubs more effective so that real and tangible results will be achieved.”

-In a statement, Flores’ attorneys said while Goodell’s statement appears a positive first step in confronting systemic racism in the league, ”we suspect that is it more of a public relations ploy than real commitment to change.”
+In a statement, Flores’ attorneys said while Goodell’s memo appears to be a positive first step in confronting systemic racism in the league, they “suspect that is it more of a public relations ploy than real commitment to change.”

 Flores, who is Black, was fired as Miami’s coach last month despite back-to-back winning seasons.
 He named the league and three teams — the Dolphins, Denver Broncos and New York Giants — in a class-action lawsuit this week alleging unfair hiring practices in the NFL.

-After the lawsuit was filed, the league said it would defend itself against claims it said were ”without merit.”
-In subsequent days, the Dolphins, Broncos and Giants issued their own denials of Flores’ allegations.
+After the lawsuit was filed, the league said it would defend itself against claims it said were “without merit.”
+The Dolphins, Broncos and Giants also denied Flores’ allegations.

+“We understand the concerns expressed by Coach Flores and others this week.
+While the legal process moves forward, we will not wait to reassess and modify our strategies to ensure that they are consistent with our values and longstanding commitment to diversity, equity and inclusion,” the commissioner wrote.

-The most serious allegation in the lawsuit is Flores’ contention that Dolphins owner Stephen Ross told him he would pay him $100,000 for every loss during the coach’s first season because the owner wanted the club to ”tank” so it could get the top draft pick.
+Flores’ most serious allegation is his claim that Ross told him he would pay him $100,000 for every loss during the coach’s first season because the owner wanted the club to “tank” so it could get the top draft pick.
+The Dolphins went 5-11 that year; the Cincinnati Bengals went 2-14 and used the No. 1 pick on quarterback Joe Burrow, who led the team to this season’s Super Bowl.

+“We also take seriously any issue relating to the integrity of NFL games,” Goodell’s letter said.
+“These matters will be reviewed thoroughly and independently.
+We expect that these independent experts will receive full cooperation from everyone associated with the league or any member club as this work proceeds.”

+Ross pledged his team’s full cooperation into an investigation on Thursday when he labeled Flores’ accusations “false, malicious and defamatory.”